grammyjs/website/site/docs/plugins/session.md

 **On Deno**, all storage adapters are published in the same Deno module.
 You can then import the adapter you need from its subpath at `https://deno.land/x/grammy_storages/<adapter>/src/mod.ts`.
 For example, the storage adapter for Supabase can be imported from `https://deno.land/x/grammy_storages/supabase/src/mod.ts`.

+Check out the respective repositories about each individual setup.
+They contain information about how to connect them to your storage solution.

 ## Plugin Summary